24 Apr Suricata, Snort and Zeek: 3 Open Source Technologies for Securing Modern Networks

 The security industry has similar options available in cyber tools to shore up defenses.
 The Bricata solution uses a combination of open source and proprietary technologies in our sensors, and so we’ve worked to foster relationships and knowledge around these.

-We recently published a white paper on three open source technologies used in intrusion detection and prevention systems (IDS/IPS): Bro vs. Snort or Suricata.
+We recently published a white paper on three open source technologies used in intrusion detection and prevention systems (IDS/IPS): Zeek [formerly known as Bro] vs. Snort or Suricata.
 While we’d invite you to read the entire paper, we have summarized some of the key concepts about each technology, along with additional resources below.

 1) Snort Intrusion Detection and Prevention

 Snort is an open source intrusion detection system (IDS) and intrusion protection system (IPS) originally developed in 1998.
 Snort made it incredibly simple to use new threat intelligence to write Snort rules that would detect emerging threats.

 The Snort website notes, “Unlike signatures, rules are based on detecting the actual vulnerability, not an exploit or a unique piece of data.
 Developing a rule requires an acute understanding of how the vulnerability actually works.”